telerik/blazor-docs/components/panelbar/templates/header.md

 # HeaderTemplate

 You can control and customize the rendering of the header items in the PanelBar by using the `HeaderTemplate`.
-It provides a `context` object that you can cast to the type that the PanelBar is bound it.
+It provides a `context` object that you can cast to the type that the PanelBar is bound to.

 The `HeaderTemplate` of a level is defined under the `PanelBarBinding` tag.